damianb93/gdcs-front-end-web-dev-nanodegree/Project 3 - Memory Game/README.md

 **css/main.css** - Includes core styling for elements.

 **css/responsive.css** - Includes css for responsive design of the game.

+## Rating

+★★★ - Tree star rating is reachedd when number of moves doesn't exceed 14.
+★★☆- Two star rating is reached when number of moves excee 14 but doesn't exceed 20.
+★☆☆ - One star rating is reached when number of moves exceed 20.